Argonautica IV 183-235

 195–7 “But do you save her, as the salvation of the whole of Greece and you yourselves.”
 There are many parallels for this exhortation in pre-battle oratory.
 The most famous is probably the anonymous shout before the battle of Salamis at Aesch.
 Pers.
 402–4 (202–4n.). σώετε is forcefully placed, emphasising the contrast between 190–4 (which could be paraphrased as, ‘our αἔθλον has been achieved by Medea’) and the rest of the speech, in which the Argonauts are exhorted to fight for all Achaea.

-197 δὴ γάρ που, μάλʼ ὀίομαι: the run of short particles (δὴ γάρ που, μάλ) conveys nervous apprehension at the prospect of encountering Aietes. δὴ γάρ gives strong emphasis, with που adding a note of diffidence (quickly masked by the assertive μάλʼ ὀίομαι).
+197 δὴ γάρ που, μάλʼ ὀίομαι: the run of short particles (δὴ γάρ που, μάλ') conveys nervous apprehension at the prospect of encountering Aietes. δὴ γάρ gives strong emphasis, with που adding a note of diffidence (quickly masked by the assertive μάλʼ ὀίομαι).
 The prospect of being caught by him is the threat and as such his name occupies the first position in the next line.

 197–8 εἶσιν ἐρύξων ... ἴμεν: "(Aietes) will come to prevent (us) from going," future participle expressing intention. ἴμεν = ἱέναι, infin. < εἷμι.

 199–200 "Therefore every other man through the length of the ship should sit and ply the oars.”
 For the construction of ἑζόμενος, see K–G II 288.
-It seems in partial apposition to the main verb (ἐρέσσετε).
+It seems to be in partial apposition to the main verb (ἐρέσσετε).

 200–2 βοείας / ἀσπίδας: is the object of the participle προσχόμενοι (202).